 If the fracture fragments are in appropriate alignment (position), the initial treatment consists of ice and medications to help relieve pain.
-Immobilization with a sling or shoulder immobilizer for up to six weeks is recommended to allow the bones to heal along with physical therapy to maintain passive range of motion.
-Displaced fractures (not in appropriate alignment) require surgery to restore and maintain the fracture in its normal position.
+Immobilization with a sling or shoulder immobilizer for up to six weeks is recommended to allow the bones to heal.
+Displaced fractures (not in appropriate alignment) require surgery to restore and maintain the fracture in its normal anatomic position.
 Surgery usually involves repositioning the fracture fragments and maintaining their position with sutures, wires, rods, plates, screws, or pins.
 Fracture stability is necessary to allow early protected motion to prevent stiffness and functional loss of motion.

 Following initial healing, moving proximate joints and stretching/strengthening muscles is important.
 Physical therapists often assist with the rehabilitation process.
-Rehabilitation often requires four to six months following injury and/or surgery.